rigor789/vue-scrollto/README.md

 The duration (in milliseconds) of the scrolling animation.

 *Default:* `500`

+#### dynamicPosition
+Recalculating targetY/targetX at each scroll step.
+Useful when you don't know the final height of the container, and it grows as it scrolls.

+*Default:* `false`

 #### easing
 The easing to be used when animating.
 Read more in the [Easing section](#easing-detailed).